crystal-crash/jokecoin/doc/build-osx.md

 Running
 -------

-Jokecoin Core is now available at `./src/jokecoind`
+JokeCoin Core is now available at `./src/jokecoind`

 Before running, it's recommended you create an RPC configuration file.